BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Time goes from present to past. – Shunryu Suzuki
+ Life and death are of supreme importance.
+Time swiftly passes by and opportunity is lost. – Dogen